kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 #### Reconcile Integration and Error Handling

 The scheduling reconcile path is invoked from the Job reconcile loop, gated on the `WorkloadWithJob` feature gate, before pod management runs.
-Objects are created only while the Job is new or resuming from suspension, at any other time the path is discover-only.
+Creation eligibility depends on the management mode and lifecycle phase, as described in [Controller Workflow](#controller-workflow).
 The integration is designed to be idempotent and crash-safe:

 - **Discovery first:** the controller looks up an existing `Workload`/`PodGroup` (via `spec.controllerRef` / `spec.podGroupTemplateRef`) before compiling.
 A restart between